sirech/talk-humane-on-call-alerting/presentation.md

 <!-- .slide: data-background-color="var(--r-main-color)"  -->

-# Let's summarize our learnings
+# Dysfunctions and Learnings Side by Side

 ---